cp4r3z/adventofcode-2023/README.md

 ## Day 12
 Combinations problem solved using dynamic programming, caching / memoizing results.
 Unfortunately Part 2 took something like 7.5 minutes, mostly due to input 850 (all ?s) It would be good to revisit.

+## Day 16
+**Grid2D** with some custom logic for elements.
+Used an abstract class for the shared logic.
+Part 2 solution ran a bit slow for the real input.

 # Setup

 ## Building